 Take note that chassis usage fees are predominantly charged in the United States.
 Until recently, carriers have been moving away from the model of supplying their own trailers when releasing containers to truckers for pickup.

-Therefore, chassis usage fees are only applicable for conterized cargo.
+Therefore, chassis usage fees are only applicable for containerized cargo.
 When shipping LCL, this fee is typically blended into the CBM or overall shipping rate.

 How Much Is the Chassis Usage Fee?

-Chassis usage fees vary from carrier to carrier, the port they operate from and the chassis availability.
-Carriers generally charge a chassis usage fee of about $50.00 to $100.00 for the average period of 2 to 3 days.
+Chassis usage fees vary from carrier to carrier, the port they operate from, and the chassis availability.
+Carriers generally charge a chassis usage fee of about $50.00 to $100.00 for an average period of 2 to 3 days.

 However, carriers may also impose a chassis detention charge on a tiered basis ranging from $150.00 to $200.00 if the truck trailers are not returned within the stipulated time frame.